sujiniku/tepl/docs/roadmap.md

   [uchardet](https://www.freedesktop.org/wiki/Software/uchardet/).
 - Use the libicu for character encoding _conversion_, not iconv.
 - Feature parity with the GtkSourceView file loading and saving API.
+- Replace the few functions that do sync I/O with async I/O.

 High-level file loading and saving API: separate it from the core framework
 ---------------------------------------------------------------------------